BloxDev-Hub/BloxDev-Hub/docs/Lua-Learning/intermediate-loop.md

 ---

 # Pre-requisites
 This guide assumes you have already read the guide for basics about loops.
-You are also expected to understand about tables and `if` statements - otherwise, you may face difficulty in understanding this article.
+You are also expected to understand tables and `if` statements - otherwise, you may face difficulty in understanding this article.

 # More about Loops
-In the basics about loops guide, we've talked about some of the loops including `for`, `while` and `repeat`.
+In the basics about loops guide, we've talked about some of the loops including `for`, `while` and, `repeat`.

 This guide will cover more on loop manipulation, and some of the other loop variants you can use in your projects.

 ## Generic for loops
 Generic `for` loops involve the use of `pairs`/`ipairs`, allowing you to loop through a table.
-This is known as iterating through a table - if you have many tables to iterate through, having generic `for` loops make everything that much cleaner.
+This is known as iterating through a table - if you have many tables to iterate through, having generic `for` loops makes everything that much cleaner.

 ```lua
 local array = { "H", "e", "l", "l", "o" }